 This cosy retreat is a home away from home where the yoga style and level can be tailored to your group.
 Yoga Hub also offers personal development coaching sessions, silent walks and cycle rides through the East Sussex countryside along with the opportunity to relax and curl up with a good book or a hearty, home-cooked feast.
 The best bit?
 You can share the retreat with up to four friends, plus your new BFFs Albie and Esmee, the resident cocker spaniels.

 Getting there By car: one hour 30 minutes from London.
-By train: one hour from London Victoria to Cowden then free pick-up from the station.
+By train: one hour from London Bridge to East Grinstead then 30 minutes by bus.

 Best for getting back to nature

 Nothing says ‘I’m escaping city life’ like taking off into the woods for a while.
 Sharpham Trust offers ‘nature connection retreats’ where you get to live in the actual great outdoors.
 You don’t need to be a pro camper (the single bell tents are cosy and furnished) or even experienced in mindfulness, as you’ll learn all the techniques you need on the retreat.
 Staying in an Area of Outstanding Natural Beauty, you’ll get stuck into guided meditation, nature-sensing activities and locally sourced or foraged plant-based food.
 If you’re particularly interested in all that plant power, Sharpham also runs a separate three-day foraging retreat.

 Getting there By car: around four hours from London.
 By train: Two hours 43 minutes from Paddington to Totnes then taxi or 15 minutes by bus.